 Narrows and Falls

 About half a mile further we reached the Goosenecks where we looked up the 800 feet (250 m) high walls.
 A bit later we saw the first of three waterfalls.
 The trail passes the first 8 foot (2,5 m) fall a bit higher on the south (right) side.
-We needed some climbing with our hands to get down to the creek again.
+Some climbing with our hands was necessary to get down to the creek again.

 The water on the Sulphur Creek Trail is not only fun.
 Flash floods are an occasional but very serious hazard here, so everyone will advise you not to hike this trail if there is any chance of rain.
 We saw dramatic remnants of raging flash floods on our way, showing us that the waters could rise way beyond our heads between the canyon walls.